cwlinghk/demo/coco/images_augmentation/README.md

 ## 3. Rotate image

--40 degrees to 40 degrees
+random rotate from -40 degrees to 40 degrees

 ![](img000000175734._03.jpg)

-## 4. Chrop image at bbox center
+## 4. Chrop image at the bbox center

+resulted size = 368 * 368

 ![](img000000175734._04.jpg)